thumbliner/thumbliner/bio.md

 A curious outsider in Canada.
 Thumbliner is a digital handle; and this is a non-commercial space, packed with friends, and a grandma.<br>

 Glad to have you!
 This site is self-contained.
-Look around, please judge, and share your picks.<br>
+Please judge and see what you make of it.<br>

-All questions are welcome, including silly ones.
+All questions are welcome, even silly ones.
 Just send three at a time.<br>

+Most LLMs can translate well and give a useful first explanation.<br>

 cast [at] thumbliner [dot] com